samiralam/rules-compendium/docs/phb/2-creating-a-character/index.md

 After assigning your ability scores, adjust them according to your background.
 Your background lists three abilities; increase one of those scores by 2 and a different one by 1, or increase all three by 1.
 None of these increases can raise a score above 20.

-Some players like to increase their class’s primary ability, while others prefer to increase a low score.
+Some players like to increase their class's primary ability, while others prefer to increase a low score.

 !!! note "Backgrounds and Species from Older Books"

-    Backgrounds in older D&D books don’t include ability score adjustments.
-If you’re using a background from an older book, adjust your ability scores by increasing one score by 2 and a different one by 1, or increase three scores by 1.
+    Backgrounds in older D&D books don't include ability score adjustments.
+If you're using a background from an older book, adjust your ability scores by increasing one score by 2 and a different one by 1, or increase three scores by 1.
 None of these increases can raise a score above 20.

     Similarly, species in older books include ability score increases.
-If you’re using a species from an older book, ignore those increases and use only the ones given by your background.
+If you're using a species from an older book, ignore those increases and use only the ones given by your background.

-    Also, if the background you choose doesn’t provide a feat, you gain an [Origin feat](/sources/dnd/phb-2024/feats#OriginFeats) of your choice.
+    Also, if the background you choose doesn't provide a feat, you gain an [Origin feat](/sources/dnd/phb-2024/feats#OriginFeats) of your choice.

 #### Determine Ability Modifiers